BlenderEnvironments/1_Getting_Started/README.md

 **After watching (learning outcomes)…**

 Understand that Roughness controls how reflective a surface is.
 With Eevee you need to turn on those reflections.

+## 20 Basic Lamps and Lighting

+**In this video (objectives)…**

+1. Look at the lamp types
+2. Understand how they differ
+3. Change the colour of a lamp

+**After watching (learning outcomes)…**

+Be able to add lamps to your scene to light your models more effectively.